0xCB-dev/docs.keeb.supply/content/basics/soldering/usb-c/index.md

 <br>If you have extra flux add that to the little pins of the USB port now!
 Also go ahead and add a little bit of solder to your soldering iron now.
 You will use it in the next step.
 ![irontip](irontip.jpg)

 <br>Take your soldering iron and rub it over the little pins.
 The solder should flow nicely into the cavities.
+If it doesn't, add some more flux and try to direct the solder onto the pins.
 ![usb-bottom-partlysoldered](usb-bottom-partlysoldered.jpg)

 <br>If you didn't add enough just go over the pins again with a bit of new solder.
 But be careful!
 Here it is crucial to not add a lot of solder!
-So be careful when soldering.
 ![usb-bottom-fullysoldered](usb-bottom-fullysoldered.jpg)

 <br>Here is a close up of an USB port.
 It should look like this.
 No pin is touching another one.
 If there are pins toughing each other go over there again with the soldering iron and kind of wipe the solder off of there.
 Before that it's also great if you have a brass sponge to clean your tip of the soldering iron!